aave/aip/content/aips/AIP-add_renFIL_support.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

-[Filecoin](https://filecoin.io/) brings decentralized storage to DeFi, and [renFIL](https://renproject.io/) allows all types of new decentralized applications, including truly unstoppable UIs, data markets, storage mining syndicates, and more.
+[Filecoin](https://filecoin.io/) brings decentralized storage to DeFi, and [renFIL](https://renproject.io/) allows all types of new decentralized applications to be built to further the space.
 But these applications need a robust lending market to thrive, so storage miners can borrow renFIL/FIL to stake and FIL holders can earn a return on their holdings.
-The Filecoin community is massive and growing everyday, however, many of the participants are unfamiliar with Aave and DeFi.

 This proposal describes adding depositing and borrowing (not collateral) support for renFIL to the Aave market to unlock these new applications, expose the Filecoin community to Aave, and create a large new market on the protocol.
 [Ren Protocol](https://renproject.io/) was chosen as the tokenization service because it is already managing large bridges in production, including [$301 million in renBTC](https://www.coingecko.com/en/coins/renbtc) as of this writing.
 Collateral support for renFIL may be added later, but we recommend waiting for more price stability of FIL and renFIL before enabling.

 ## Motivation

 <!--The motivation is critical for AIPs that want to change Aave.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the AIP solves.
 AIP submissions without sufficient motivation may be rejected outright.-->

-The motivation is critical for AIPs that want to change Aave.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the AIP solves.
-AIP submissions without sufficient motivation may be rejected outright.

 Filecoin, and by extension, renFIL is unlike any other digital asset currently available in the Aave market, as it allows the purchase of hosting space on the permissionless Filecoin network.
 As a result, being able to lend and borrow renFIL will unlock many new DeFi applications, including: